iqtree/iqtree.github.io/doc/Compilation-Guide.md

     mpirun -np 2 iqtree-mpi -s alignment ...

-If you want to compile the hybrid MPI/OpenMP version, simply add `-DIQTREE_FLAGS=omp` into this `cmake` command.
+If you want to compile the hybrid MPI/OpenMP version, simply run:

+    cmake -DIQTREE_FLAGS="mpi omp" ..
+    make -j4

 The resulting executable is then named `iqtree-omp-mpi`.
 This can be used to start an MPI run with e.g. 4 processes and 2 cores each (i.e., a total of 8 cores will be used):

     mpirun -np 4 iqtree-omp-mpi -nt 2 -s alignment ...

 >**NOTE**: Please be aware that [OpenMP](http://openmp.org/) and [OpenMPI](http://open-mpi.org/) are different!
-OpenMP is the standard to implement multithreading program, that we use to provide the multicore IQ-TREE version `iqtree-omp`.
-Whereas OpenMPI is an MPI library, that is used to compile `iqtree-mpi`.
-Thus, one cannot use `iqtree-omp` for an `mpirun`!
+OpenMP is the standard to implement shared-memory multithreading program, that we use to provide the multicore IQ-TREE version `iqtree-omp`.
+Whereas OpenMPI is a message passing interface (MPI) library for distributed memory parallel system, that is used to compile `iqtree-mpi`.
+Thus, **one cannot run `iqtree-omp` with `mpirun`!*